kata-team/technology-radar/README.md

 ##### on Code

-1. Open the configuration file at `grunt/gh-pages.js`.
+1. Open the configuration file at `package.json`.
-1. Change `user` section with your information.
-1. Change `repo` link with your repository link.
+1. Change `repository.url` link with your repository link.
 1. After that you can deploy to gh-pages with `npm run deploy`.
 1. You can also deploy to gh-pages using [TravisCI](#travis-ci).